Executive Order 9981: Attempts to end discrimination

 It is hereby declared to be the policy of the President that there shall be equality of treatment and opportunity for all persons in the armed services without regard to race, color, religion or national origin.
 This policy shall be put into effect as rapidly as possible, having due regard to the time required to effectuate any necessary changes without impairing efficiency or morale.

 The order also established a committee to investigate and make recommendations to the civilian leadership of the military to implement the policy.

 Army Chief of Staff Gen. Omar Bradley disliked the order, commenting that “[t]he Army is not out to make any social reforms."
 Bradley was forced by president Truman to issue a public apology.

 The order eliminated Montford Point as a segregated Marine boot camp.
 It became a satellite facility of Camp Lejeune.

 Most of the actual enforcement of the order was accomplished by President Dwight D. Eisenhower's administration (1953–1961), including the desegregation of military schools, hospitals, and bases.
 The last of the all-black units in the United States military was abolished in September 1954.

 Kenneth Claiborne Royall, Secretary of the Army since 1947, was forced into retirement in April 1949 for continuing to refuse to desegregate the army nearly a year after President Truman's Order.

 Fifteen years after Truman's order, on July 26, 1963, Secretary of Defense Robert McNamara issued Directive 5120.36 encouraging military commanders to employ their financial resources against facilities used by soldiers or their families that discriminated based upon sex or race.

 In contravention to Truman's executive order, the United States complied with a non-public request from the Icelandic government not to station black soldiers on the US base in Keflavík, Iceland.
-The United States complied with the Icelandic request until the 1970s and 1980s when black soldiers began to be stationed in Iceland.
+During the Cold War, the Icelandic government requested that the U.S. refrain from stationing Black American troops at the Keflavik base in order to "protect" Icelandic women and preserve the country's racially and culturally homogeneous "national body".
+They did not want any interacial mixing of black men with Icelandic women.
+This unwritten policy lasted from the 1951 U.S.–Icelandic Defense Agreement until the ban was gradually phased out beginning in the 1960s, when black soldiers began to be stationed in Iceland, at first in limited numbers.